-HAMP (Hepcidin Antimicrobial Peptide) is a Protein Coding gene, and belongs to the lncRNA class.
-Diseases associated with HAMP include hemochromatosis, type 2b and hamp-related juvenile hemochromatosis.
+HAMP (Hepcidin Antimicrobial Peptide) is a Protein Coding gene, and is affiliated with the lncRNA class.
+Diseases associated with HAMP include hamp-related juvenile hemochromatosis and hemochromatosis, type 2b.
 Among its related pathways are Iron metabolism in placenta.
-GO annotations related to this gene include hormone activity.
+GO annotations related to this gene include receptor binding and ion channel inhibitor activity.

 UniProtKB/Swiss-Prot for HAMP Gene

 Liver-produced hormone that constitutes the main circulating regulator of iron absorption and distribution across tissues.
 Acts by promoting endocytosis and degradation of ferroportin, leading to the retention of iron in iron-exporting cells and decreased flow of iron into plasma.
 Controls the major flows of iron into plasma: absorption of dietary iron in the intestine, recycling of iron by macrophages, which phagocytose old erythrocytes and other cells, and mobilization of stored iron from hepatocytes (PubMed:22306005).

 Has strong antimicrobial activity against E.coli ML35P N.cinerea and weaker against S.epidermidis, S.aureus and group b streptococcus bacteria.
 Active against the fungus C.albicans.
 No activity against P.aeruginosa (PubMed:11113131, PubMed:11034317).